curl/trurl/README.md

 cc   trurl.o  -lcurl -o trurl
 ```

+## Prerequisites

-Note that development files of libcurl (e.g. `libcurl4-openssl-dev` or
+Development files of libcurl (e.g. `libcurl4-openssl-dev` or
 `libcurl4-gnutls-dev`) are needed for compilation.
 Requires libcurl version
-7.62.0 or newer.
+7.62.0 or newer (the first libcurl to ship the URL parsing API).

+trurl also uses `CURLUPART_ZONEID` added in libcurl 7.81.0 and
+`curl_url_strerror()` added in libcurl 7.80.0

+It would certainly be possible to make trurl work with older libcurl versions
+if someone wanted to.